opnfv/snaps/docs/how-to-use/LibraryUsage.rst

 supporting more than one version)

 -  snaps.openstack.utils.keystone\_utils - for calls to the Keystone
-   APIs
+   APIs (support for versions 2 & 3)
 -  snaps.openstack.utils.glance\_utils - for calls to the Glance APIs
+   (support for versions 1 & 2)
 -  snaps.openstack.utils.neutron\_utils - for calls to the Neutron APIs
+   (version 2)
--  snaps.openstack.utils.nova\_utils - for calls to the Nova APIs
+-  snaps.openstack.utils.nova\_utils - for calls to the Nova APIs (version 2)
+-  snaps.openstack.utils.heat\_utils - for calls to the Heat APIs (version 1)
+-  snaps.openstack.utils.cinder\_utils - for calls to the Cinder APIs
+   (support for versions 2 & 3)